How to Reach Us

 Red blood cell development, especially the regulation of self- renewal, proliferation and differentiation of early (BFU-E) and late (CFU-E) erythroid progenitor cells by extracellular signals including erythropoietin, glucocorticoids, and oxygen.
 We are identifying many novel genes that are important for terminal stages of erythropoiesis, including chromatin condensation and enucleation, and uncovering their mechanism of action.
 One goal is the development of new therapies for erythropoietin- resistant anemias.

-microRNAs (miRs) and long non-coding RNAs (lincRNAs) that regulate erythroid and myeloid progenitor cells.
-We are identifying their mRNA and protein targets, and defining their roles in several hematopoietic cancers.
+Long non-coding RNAs (lincRNAs) that regulate the differentiation and function of erythroid and myeloid cells and of white and brown adipose cells.
+We are identifying their mRNA and protein targets, and defining their roles in several diseases.

 What ties all of these projects together is their focus on the basic cell and molecular biology of genes and proteins important for human physiology and disease.